 What insurance do I need?

 Paul Tickner Safaris insists that you get comprehensive travel insurance before travelling.
-This should cover you in case of a medical emergency, also look for clauses on baggage loss and missed flights.
+This should cover your expenses in case of a medical emergency.
+Also look for clauses on baggage loss and missed flights.
 Emergency evacuation cover with the Flying Doctors (AMREF) comes as standard with all our safaris, they will fly you out to an appropriate hospital from the nearest airstrip.
 You should supply us with your insurance details, contact information, passport number and next of kin contacts.
-In Tanzania you will have our phone number for emergency use.
+In Tanzania you will have our phone number and the phone numbers of your accommodations for emergency use.

 Do we need to get any vaccinations?
 What about general health and eating?